Frequently Asked Questions

 - Proven carbon scrubbing technology will be utilized, similar to the UFES projects the Council visited in the Seattle area in 2016.

-- After each usage, the underground structure will be automatically pumped out and flushed clean with water, which will remove material that could cause odors.
+- After each use, the underground structure will be automatically pumped out and flushed clean with water, which will remove material that could cause odors.

 The final design is required to meet seismic safety thresholds and standard building codes.
-The system will be designed to withstand the U.S. Geological Survey seismic acceleration of 1.9 g, which is specific to San Mateo.
+The system will be designed to withstand the U.S. Geological Survey seismic acceleration requirements specific to San Mateo.
 The design will also comply with governing codes, such as Reinforced Concrete ACI 350, California Building Code 2013, and Design Loads for Buildings and Other Structures (ASCE 7-10).